Should You Buy Columbia Care Shares Right Now? This Analyst Explains | Benzinga

 In the case of New Jersey, the potential upside can come as quickly as February.

-“We think the FactSet consensus CY22 sales estimate does not properly reﬂect the New Jersey ramp, various cultivation expansion plans, or the Medicine Man (OTCMKTS: SHWZ) deal in Colorado (we are 14% above consensus in sales, but in-line on EBITDA, assuming margins 4pt below consensus).”
+“We think the FactSet consensus CY22 sales estimate does not properly reﬂect the New Jersey ramp, various cultivation expansion plans, or the Medicine Man deal in Colorado (we are 14% above consensus in sales, but in-line on EBITDA, assuming margins 4pt below consensus).”

 With the targeted share price of $5.50, the analyst projected a potential upside of around 40%.